tabsdata/tutorials/t01_csv_pub_sub/README.md

 td collection list
 ```

-For this tutorial, we will create a collection called CUSTOMERS where we will register our publisher function.
+For this tutorial, we will create a collection called `customers` where we will register our publisher function.
 To
 create this collection use the following command:

 ```
-td collection create CUSTOMERS
+td collection create customers
 ```

 This should have created the collection that you can verify by running the previous list command.
 You can also see
 more details about this collection using the `info` command as follows:

 ```
-td collection info CUSTOMERS
+td collection info customers
 ```

 Output:

 <img src="./assets/collection_info.png" alt="Collection Info" height="auto">

-This output confirms that the collection called `CUSTOMERS` has been created.
+This output confirms that the collection called `customers` has been created.

 ### 2.2 Registering the publisher function